There are several reasons a payment might fail. The following items are the most common reasons for a failed payment, and what you can to do fix them.

 If your credit or debit card payment fails, check that you’ve entered all of these details correctly:

 If the details are correct but your order is refused or declined, it's likely that the payment was rejected by the payment provider, not by Skype.
-This may be because:
+This might be because:

 There are insufficient funds on your card or in your bank account.